-Symbol Description and A Warning!
+Symbol Description Warning!
 A statement that identifies conditions or actions that could result in personal injury or loss of life.
-Warnings found in this manual outside of this section are designated with the warning symbol.
-1 Note: Notes are advisory comments or recommendations regarding practices or procedures.
+Warnings found in this manual outside of this section are designated with the warning symbol. (i) Note: Notes are advisory comments or recommendations regarding practices or procedures.